🎮

 Miyoo Mini Plus becomes much easier to judge once it is forced into the same room as Miyoo Mini, RG-35XX, and D-007.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Miyoo Mini Plus versus Miyoo Mini is interesting because better value is the obvious angle.
-Compared with Miyoo Mini Plus, Miyoo Mini makes the more obvious play for readers who care about better value.
+Miyoo Mini sits close enough to Miyoo Mini Plus to make the comparison meaningful, but different enough to sharpen the buying decision.
 Miyoo Mini is tracked around 52.0.
 Its overall rating is ⭐️⭐️⭐️½.
 From another angle, miyoo Mini Plus versus RG-35XX is interesting because better value is the obvious angle.
 If Miyoo Mini Plus feels almost right but not quite, RG-35XX is the sort of nearby detour that can completely change the shortlist.
 RG-35XX is tracked around $50 (Early discount) $56 (Retail) (+ shipping).
-More importantly, miyoo Mini Plus versus D-007 is interesting because more powerful is the obvious angle.
-More importantly, compared with Miyoo Mini Plus, D-007 makes the more obvious play for readers who care about more powerful.
+In practice, miyoo Mini Plus versus D-007 is interesting because more powerful is the obvious angle.
+That said, if Miyoo Mini Plus feels almost right but not quite, D-007 is the sort of nearby detour that can completely change the shortlist.
 D-007 is tracked around 67.0.
-More importantly, its overall rating is ⭐️⭐️⭐️⭐️½.
+From another angle, its overall rating is ⭐️⭐️⭐️⭐️½.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.